-There are even more beyond this comprehensive list of product attributes.
-The point of this list is to make sure you are highlighting the right attributes, so your products have the largest advantage.
-It is making sure attributes are helping consumers not only find the product but is triggering them to buy as well.
-Attributes need to be helping you build solid long term sales numbers and solidify brand loyalty.
+Use this list is to make sure you are highlighting the right attributes and ensuring attributes are helping consumers not only find the product but are triggering them to buy as well.

 Using this list can help marketers highlight a custom product’s attribute selection and make sure customers are seeing these positives in their online product searches.
-Making sure products are easy to discover under an attributes tab or through the main page hit should help in triggering quick sales.
+Products attributes should be easy to discover under an attributes tab, or through the main page.

 Putting Your Product at the Forefront

-In the midst of everchanging and slower markets, marketing a product or service needs to be something more than just promoting the same old highlights.
-Using product attributes that are strong, positive, and true can help you stand out in what can often seem like a stale marketspace both online and in the brick and mortar stores.
+Marketing a product or service needs to be something more than just promoting the same old highlights.
+Using product attributes that are strong, positive, and true can help you stand out in a crowded market.

-Highlight your product positives, name a custom attribute that makes the product shine, and go above and beyond to make sure every competitor’s claim is met or surpassed.
-Each online search should highlight not just a default value, but also options to look beyond that basic answer.
-Triggering sales in a slow or stagnant marketplace can happen if your product has product attributes that help consumers find your products.
+Highlight your product positives, name a custom attribute that makes the product shine, and do everything possible to surpass every competitor’s claim.
+Each online search should highlight not just a default value, but also the option to look beyond that basic answer.